groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 Gets a list of character ids belonging to a service group.
 Note that the 'recipients' in 'on message up' might be None:
-  This function will return an empty list given Falsey inputs or Falsey string literals.
+  To avoid requiring checks for None this function will return an empty list given Falsey inputs or Falsey string literals.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.character_ids_of_channel_group:
 HTTPAPIWrapper.character_ids_of_channel_group
 -----------------------------------
 HTTPAPIWrapper.character_ids_of_channel_group(self, sender_id, channel_id, group_id)

-Gets a list of character ids belonging to a channel group that is returned by a message.
+Gets a list of character ids belonging to a channel group.
+Websocket payloads contain these channel_groups which are shorthand for a list of characters.

 Parameters:
   sender_id: The message's sender.
   channel_id: The message specified that it was sent in this channel.
   group_id: The messages recipients.

+Returns the character_id list.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.create_service_group:
 HTTPAPIWrapper.create_service_group
 -----------------------------------
 HTTPAPIWrapper.create_service_group(self, character_ids)

-Create a group containing characters id list, returning a Group object.
+Creates a group containing the list of characters_ids and returns this Group object.
-Sending messages down for the new .net API requires giving myGroup.group_id instead of a list of character_ids.
+This group can then be used in send_message_down payloads.

 Parameters:
   group_name (str): What to call it.